-In summary, relative permeability curves can be identified that allow efficient displacement of viscous oil using water or low-viscosity polymer solutions.
-However, incorrect assumption of overly optimistic relative permeability and the consequent selection of low injected polymer solution viscosity can lead to early polymer breakthrough and its associated inconveniences.
+In summary, relative permeability curves can be identified that allow efficient displacement of viscous oil by use of water or lowviscosity polymer solutions.
+However, incorrect assumption of overly optimistic relative permeability and the consequent selection of low injected-polymer-solution viscosity can lead to early polymer breakthrough and its associated inconveniences.
 A low mobility ratio at the shock front does not guarantee an efficient displacement of a viscous oil.
-Viscous fingering may make displacements much less efficient than expectations based on shock-front mobility ratios.
+Viscous fingering may make displacements much less efficient than expectations derived from shock-front mobility ratios.